rust-random/book/src/guide-start.md

 # Getting Started

+Below we list a short example.
+For more, please refer to the [API documentation] or the [guide].

 Lets kick things off with an example ([playground link](https://play.rust-lang.org/?version=stable&mode=debug&edition=2018&gist=4cad6600b21578cfa22009c281c780fe)):

 ```rust,editable
 # extern crate rand;
 // import commonly used items from the prelude:
 use rand::prelude::*;